-The JSP program is available during either fall semester, spring semester or the full academic year.
+The JSP and E-Track are available during either fall semester, spring semester, or the full academic year*.
 The fall semester starts late August and ends mid December; spring semester starts in early April and ends in late July.

 Please see the Willamette Sponsored Programs Cost Matrix for detailed explanation of the cost of each program.